-Janet Mock, the transgender activist, author, journalist, and executive producer of the television series Pose, is one of the most powerful voices for LGBTQ rights in America today, will be joining ComNet19 on Thursday, October 3rd for a keynote conversation with The Washington Post's Jonathan Capehart.
+Janet Mock, writer, director and executive producer of the critically acclaimed FX series Pose, who made history with her landmark overall Netflix deal, will be joining ComNet19 on Thursday, October 3rd for a keynote conversation with The Washington Post's Jonathan Capehart.

 “I believe that telling our stories, first to ourselves and then to one another and the world, is a revolutionary act.
 It is an act that can be met with hostility, exclusion, and violence.
 It can also lead to love, understanding, transcendence, and community.”

 “There is no formula when it comes to gender and sexuality.
 Yet it is often only people whose gender identity and/or sexual orientation negates society’s heteronormative and cisnormative standards who are targets of stigma, discrimination, and violence.
 I wish that instead of investing in these hierarchies of what’s right and who’s wrong, what’s authentic and who’s not, and ranking people according to these rigid standards that ignore diversity in our genders and sexualities, we gave people freedom and resources to define, determine, and declare who they are.”

 - Janet Mock, Redefining Realness

 Stacey Abrams, the activist, author, civil rights leader, lawmaker, and first African-American woman to deliver a response to the State of the Union will be joining ComNet19 on Friday, October 4th for a keynote conversation.

 "My audacity, I would say, is driven by wanting to tackle the system.
 Not simply the problem.
 I think you have to do both.

 "We will all, at some point, encounter hurdles to gaining access and entry, moving up and conquering self-doubt; but on the other side is the capacity to own opportunity and tell our own story."